-What is pathologic myopia and myopic maculopathy?Patients with short sightedness of over 600 degrees are classified as having high myopia.
-Myopia occurs when the eyeball is too long and light rays entering the eye are unable to focus on the light-sensitive part of the eye called the retina.
-(Find out more about myopia).
+Patients with short-sightedness of over 600 degrees are considered to have "high myopia".
+Myopia occurs when the eyeball is too long, and light rays entering the eye are unable to focus sharply on the light-sensitive part of the eye called the retina (Find out more about myopia).
 The macula is the part of the retina that has the highest concentration of cones (a type of light sensitive cell) and is essential for sharp central vision.
 (Read more on how the eye works)

 Subscribe to our mailing list to get the updates to your inbox